mustafa0x/pafm/README.md

 ### 1.4
   *   One-file release

-    > This is made possible by [Makefile](https://github.com/mustafa0x/pafm/blob/master/Makefile), which combines the project into a single file, for portablility.
+    > This is made possible by [Makefile](https://github.com/mustafa0x/pafm/blob/master/Makefile), which combines the project into a single file, for portability.

 ### 1.3
   * HTML5 uploading